SwayamSat/Speech-to-Text-STT-model/README.md

    python SpeechToText.py
    ```
 3. Select your audio file from the interactive menu
-4. The script will automatically process the audio and generate `enhanced_transcript.txt`
+4. The script will automatically process the entire audio file with intelligent chunking and generate `enhanced_transcript.txt`

 ### Example Output
 The script will display progress information and save the transcript: